Festive Forest Christmas Ornament - a mini tutorial

 The block ended up at 2 1/2" x 3 1/2" before finishing the ornament, and at 2" x 3" completely finished.
 There was just enough fabric between the side points of the tree and the edge of the block to allow for a 1/4" seam, so if you do this yourself, I would not make it any smaller.

 It came together really quickly, and because the pattern is very straightforward and doesn't have any small pieces to start with, it's not nearly as fiddly as some miniature FPP patterns can end up being.
-I would say this is still beginner-friendly, although you may want to start with a larger version before attempting the mini.
+I would say this is still somewhat beginner-friendly, although you may want to start with a larger version before attempting the mini.

 So you want to make your own?
 Here's how I did it: